IDC20A Debug Probe

 There are many different connectors used in embedded applications.
 We do have a wide range of converters to adapt to the corresponding connector used.

 Converter to connect an IDC20A debug cable to a target with MIPI34, MIPI20D, or MIPI10 connector.
-For connecting an IDC20A debug cable a PowerTrace Serial use the converter LA-2770 instead.
+For connecting an IDC20A debug cable on a PowerTrace Serial use the converter LA-2770 instead.
 (LA-2770 is for a MIPI34 connector with pin 1 on the right sight, while LA-3770 expects pin 1 on the left side at the target.)
-Former name: Converter ARM-20 to MIPI-10/20/34 Arm/RISC-V
+For a board with a MIPI20T connector (with pins for off-chip trace) it is recommended to use the LA-2729 converter instead to avoid driver conflicts.
+Find out about the difference between the two converters at https://support.lauterbach.com/kb/articles/la-2729-vs-la-3770 Alternatively, you can connect to a board with MIPI20T connector by opening J101 and J102 on this converter to avoid driver conflicts, as described at https://repo.lauterbach.com/pdf/app_arm_target_interface.pdf

 Converter to connect an IDC20A Debug Cable to a TI-14 connector which is used on many targets with processors from Texas Instruments Former name: Converter ARM-20 to TI-14